Prior Authorization can be messy

 Anyone working in a clinic knows that one of the easiest ways to derail your day is by encountering a situation that needs prior authorization.
 Obtaining prior authorization for surgical procedures is…a pain in the neck.
-At best, it is a headache needing to submit a bunch of information to insurance companies and wasting valuable time waiting for a response.
+At best, it is a headache to need to submit a bunch of information to insurance companies and a waste of valuable time waiting for a response.
 At worst, it can cause surgery cancellations or continuum of care delays.
 The idea of adding another layer of complexity to the already cumbersome prior authorization process has led to a collective groan heard around the country.
 Different insurers with different requirements creates an administrative challenge for providers and staff seeking prior authorizations.

 What is changing for prior auth collection?